microsoft/api-guidelines/graph/patterns/navigation-property.md

 It is often valuable to represent a relationship between resources in an API.
 This may be a many-to-one or a one-to-many relationship.

-Relationships between resources are often implicitly represented by a property contained in one of the resources that identifies the other related resource.
-Usually that information returned in a representation as an id value and the property is named using a convention that identifies the target type of related resource. e.g. userId
+Relationships between resources are often implicitly represented by a property contained in one of the resources that provides a key to a related resource.
+Usually that information is returned in a representation as an id value and the property is named using a convention that identifies the target type of related resource. e.g. userId

-In many-to-one relationships, for a client to access the related resource it must request the primary resource, read the id value of the related resource and then construct a URL to the related resource using the Id value and knowledge of how the property name maps to the related resource.
-This requires at least two round trips and requires the client know how to construct the URL to the related resource.

-For both many-to-one and one-to-many relationships in order to retrieve information from both resources on both sides of the relationship requires at minimum two requests.

-Requiring two round trips to access this information is inefficient for some applications and the lack of a formally described relationship limits the ability for tooling to take advantage of the relationship to improve developer experience.
+The use of foreign key properties to describe related resources is a weakly typed mechanism and requires additional information for a developer to traverse the relationship.
+Discovery of related resources is not trivial.

 ## Solution
 --------